esteeschwarz/ezdrama/README.md

 ## Head-on start (if you already know what to do!)
 Use this [Colab Notebook](https://colab.research.google.com/drive/1RNvRfTUt9ZDSbqS_nXQxzWH9L2GYr48f?usp=sharing) to convert your play into TEI.
 That's the easiest way.
 No coding skills needed.
 Just click buttons.

-Alternatively, you can try [this basic web-app](https://ezdrama.eu.pythonanywhere.com/) (warning, alpha-version)
+Alternatively, you can try [this basic web-app](https://ezdrama.eu.pythonanywhere.com/) (warning, alpha-version, might break)

 ## Motivation and Aim: